Petroleum and Flammable Materials Storage License SCDF submission

 To obtain a Petroleum and Flammable Materials Storage License, facilities must submit an application to the SCDF, demonstrating their ability to store these materials safely and in compliance with regulations.

-Obtaining Petroleum and Flammable Materials Storage License from SCDF Requirements
+SCDF Flammable Storage License: Obtaining Petroleum and Flammable Materials Storage Requirements

-The licensing process is designed to mitigate the risks associated with storing hazardous materials.
+The licensing process is designed to mitigate the risks associated with storing hazardous materials and helps businesses comply with the Fire Safety Act and the fire code enforced by the Singapore Civil Defence Force.

 The consequences of non-compliance can be devastating, resulting in massive fires, loss of life, and environmental damage.

-• Stringent safety protocols must be in place to prevent accidents and ensure compliance with SCDF regulations.
+• Stringent safety protocols must be in place to prevent accidents and ensure compliance with SCDF regulations, following the applicable code of practice and ensuring controls are maintained at the premises in appropriate locations.

-• Regular inspections are conducted by the SCDF to ensure that license holders are adhering to the required safety standards.
+• Regular inspections are conducted by the SCDF to ensure that license holders are adhering to the required safety standards, including checks on equipment condition, housekeeping, and access for emergency vehicles.

 • Businesses must also provide emergency response plans to demonstrate their preparedness in case of an incident.